appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

 ### Connection String URI

-Connecting to a MongoDB cluster using an SRV URI is a method that enables you to establish a connection without having to manually specify the host and port of each server.
+Using an SRV URI as a connection string for connecting to a MongoDB cluster allows you to establish a connection without the need to manually specify details

 A [service record](https://en.wikipedia.org/wiki/SRV\_record) (SRV) defines the location of a service hosting, like a hostname, port number, and more.
-You can create a MongoDB datasource on Appsmith using SRV URI Formats - [Standard URI Format](https://www.mongodb.com/docs/manual/reference/connection-string/#standard-connection-string-format) or a [DNS Seed List Format](https://www.mongodb.com/docs/manual/reference/connection-string/#dns-seed-list-connection-format).
+You can connect to a MongoDB datasource on Appsmith using SRV URI Formats - [Standard URI Format](https://www.mongodb.com/docs/manual/reference/connection-string/#standard-connection-string-format) or a [DNS Seed List Format](https://www.mongodb.com/docs/manual/reference/connection-string/#dns-seed-list-connection-format).